LemonAndLimee/minecraft-CPU/README.md

 ![Image of the minecraft build](images/cpu4.png)

 ## Architecture
 The CPU uses Harvard architecture, with separate instruction and data memory.
-Data memory consists of 16 cells, of size 1 byte.
-Instruction memory consists of 32 cells, of size 2 bytes.
-There are 16 general purpose registers, as well as an expandable "secondary storage", which consists of blocks of 16 instructions at a time.
+Data memory currently consists of 60 cells, of size 1 byte.
+Instruction memory consists of 30 cells, of size 2 bytes.
+There are 15 general purpose registers, as well as an expandable "secondary storage", which consists of blocks of 15 instructions at a time.
 The player specifies the start and end block of a given program, and presses a button to start execution.
 Demand paging is used to load blocks into instruction memory, which consists of 2 page frames.

 ## Instruction Set
 The instruction set of the CPU and the instruction set accepted by the assembler are different.
 The CPU uses load-store architecture, whereas the assembler accepts immediate addressing modes and converts this into a form accepted by the CPU.
 I also programmed the assembler to accept more variety in branch instructions.\